 Figuring out where to put two hives instead of five will be easier to manage.
 Also, you can save costs when it comes to equipment.

-Another important aspect of starting small is that you can work towards better honey production.
+Another important aspect of starting small is that you can work toward better honey production.

 If you make any mistakes, it will be a far smaller loss of your initial investment, allowing you to learn inexpensively.